How to visualize an XML Sitemap using Python

 These can be leveraged to automate URL extraction, categorization and visualization for the sitemap of your choice.
 For usage instructions, please make sure to check out the source code documentation.

 Thanks for reading, we hope you found this tutorial useful.
 If you run into any problems using our automated XML sitemap retrieval scripts we are here to help!
-You can reach us on twitter @ayima.
+You can reach us via our contact page.